 Ciutadella is more popular than Mahon among tourists because of its proximity to the most beautiful beaches in Menorca.
 The virgin beaches in the south-west of Menorca (Cala Turqueta, Cala Macarelleta, and others) are greatly regarded as the most beautiful on the island.
 And I agree.
 Unless you’ve rented a car, it’s much more difficult to get to these beaches if you were staying in Mahon.
 Even then, the journey could be over an hour.
 From Ciutadella, the beaches in the south are approximately 20 minutes away.

 As a couple, we really enjoyed staying at Ciutadella.
 It was more charming, closer to the beaches, and had great places to eat.
 We stayed in the heart of the old town in a boutique hotel called Cheap and Chic and absolutely loved it!
+It had such character, and beautiful, big rooms.

 We also discovered that Los Delfines (a town close to Ciutadella) attracted large families, and as such had loads of entertainment options for kids.